locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 }
 ```

-The following code creates a `Person` object and assigns it to `person1`.
-When `person1` is assigned to `person2`, ownership of the data also moves:
+The following code will create a `Person` object, assigns it to `person1`.
+And when `person1` is assigned to `person2`, ownership of the data also moves:

 ```rust
 let person1 = Person { name: "Tony".to_string(), age: 38u8 };